Achilles tendon ruptures and tendinitis aren’t just problems for athletes.

 Achilles tendinitis is the irritation and inflammation of the tendon that connects your calf muscle to your heel.
 It’s brought on by overuse, tightening of the calf muscle, or bone spurs.
 This inflammation in your Achilles tendon causes it to swell and cause shooting pains in your foot and leg; it can lead to a limp or even total immobility.

 Dr. Nickson, an orthopedic surgeon experienced in treating Achilles tendon issues, performs a full examination to determine the cause and severity of your tendinitis.
 He may also order X-rays, an MRI, or an ultrasound to assess the extent of the damage.

-Once he’s determined the cause of your tendonitis, Dr. Nickson creates a personalized, comprehensive care plan to correct your discomfort and get you back on your feet.
+Once he’s determined the cause of your tendinitis, Dr. Nickson creates a personalized, comprehensive care plan to correct your discomfort and get you back on your feet.
 This treatment plan may include:

-In some cases, surgery may be needed to alleviate the pain; tendonitis caused by bone spurs often requires surgery.
+In some cases, surgery may be needed to alleviate the pain; tendinitis caused by bone spurs often requires surgery.

 Tearing your Achilles tendon is a serious injury where the tendon that helps your leg to control your foot is either partially torn or severed completely, preventing it from functioning and stopping you in your tracks.

 What is the treatment for a torn Achilles tendon?